civiform/civiform/README.md

 To launch postgres and adminer along with play app, run `./bin/run-dev` This will start 3 individual containers.
 You can access play app at localhost:9000 as before, and adminer at localhost:8080.

+To format java code locally, run './bin/fmt', from either this directory or the root of the project.